gawbsouza/42-pdh/README.md

 ## How to use
 It's very simple, just download the image of the project you want to use the header in and add the image to your README.md (with a link).

+## Example
+You can see an example here in the readme of [my libft](https://github.com/gawbsouza/42-libft) 🤠.

 ## Variations
 Each header contains a light themed version and a dark themed version, feel free to choose which one you prefer!